culring/level5autonomous-driving/README.md

 Go and check [the fuzzy logic rules] to discover more how the controller works.

-Another idea, and also more complicated, for the fuzzy logic controller based on taking wide turns, check [here].
+Another idea, and also more complicated, for the fuzzy logic controller based on taking wide turns, you can check [here].

 [the fuzzy logic rules]: fuzzy-rules/Fuzzy_rules_basic_rules.pdf
 [here]: fuzzy-rules/Fuzzy_rules_wide_turns_rules.pdf